stevearc/aerial.nvim/README.md

   -- Set to false to remove the default keybindings for the aerial buffer default_bindings = true,

-  -- Enum: prefer_right, prefer_left, right, left
+  -- Enum: prefer_right, prefer_left, right, left, float
   -- Determines the default direction to open the aerial window.
 The 'prefer' -- options will open the window in the other direction *if* there is a -- different buffer in the way of the preferred direction